mukulaggy/GDSC_ecommerce_istop_dummywebsite/README.md

 # GDSC_ecommerce_istop_dummywebsite
+This is a ecoomerce website.it contains only frontend created using HTML,CSS.

 I am excited to welcome contributions from anyone interested in participating in Hacktoberfest 2023.
 Whether you are a coder 👨🏾‍💻 or non-coder 👩‍🎨, newbie 👶 or more experienced 👴, your contribution is welcome!